The Dynamic Landscape Of Fintech in Singapore | EC1 Partners

 Many robo-advisory platforms like StashAway and Syfe have also entered the market.
 They offer digital investment solutions tailored to users’ risk profiles and financial goals.
 They tap into the market of individual investors and those who may not have met the minimum investment requirements of traditional advisory services.

-Emerging fintechs to watch in Singapore
+Emerging fintech to watch in Singapore

 Within this vibrant landscape, a handful of fintech companies have garnered attention due to their innovative approaches and transformative potential.